CedricPerret/JuliassicPark/README.md

 res = evol_model(parameters_example, gaussian_fitness_function, reproduction_WF)
 ```

-The **fitness function** is the only function you must write as code !
+The **fitness function** is the only function you must write as code!
 Reproduction methods like `reproduction_WF` are already provided and most parameters have defaults.

 ---

 ## Core concepts

 ---

 ### 🎯 Fitness Function